SepulchralVerdigris/path2victory/Base Game.md

 *Path 2 Victory* can be played on a one-inch grid, or you can play without a grid and use rulers and measuring tapes to measure distances.
 One inch in game represents five feet in the real world.

+Along with the basic rules, this book describes three “game modes” that change how you play: “matched play” for competitive games, “solo adventuring” so you can play through PF2e adventures by yourself and “wargaming” that resembles other tabletop miniatures game.

 *Path 2 Victory* is open source and community-built, which means you can take it and adapt it to fit your needs.

 ## How was *Path 2 Victory* created?